Exercising with Metastatic Breast Cancer: A Runner's New Journey

 In the back of my mind, I always knew that a stage 4 diagnosis would happen to me, just like my mother.
 After finishing the 2019 Pittsburgh Marathon, I told a friend, "This race was my white whale.
 If my cancer comes back, I finished this race."

-Benefits of exercise for people with metastatic breast cancer
+The benefits of exercising with metastatic breast cancer

-Among those with metastatic breast cancer, exercising can help you maintain daily activities such as shopping, walking, and driving.
-Exercise may also ease treatment-related side effects like nausea, fatigue, and pain.1
+Among those with metastatic breast cancer, regular movement can help you maintain daily activities such as shopping, walking, and driving.
+Exercise may ease also treatment-related side effects like nausea, fatigue, and pain.1

 Sign me up.

-Initially, I turned to long-distance hiking and even completed 2 25K trail races.
-However, due to persistent back pain after each hike, I had to stop going on these long hikes with my friends.
+Initially, I turned to long-distance hiking and even completed two 25K trail races.
+However, I experienced persistent back pain after each hike.
+Because of this, I had to stop going on these long hikes with my friends.

-I am sad that I cannot keep up with my friends on the trails, but I try to remember that I am not who I was before my diagnosis.
+I am sad that I cannot keep up with my friends on the trails.
+However, I try to remember that I am not who I was before my diagnosis.
 I have stage 4 breast cancer and need to be kind to myself.

 After getting my oncologist's blessing and a physical therapy assessment, I enrolled in a local gym and sought a fitness trainer.
-Since my hysterectomy and taking Arimidex®, I have gained almost 40 pounds in the last 3 years.
+Since having a hysterectomy and taking Arimidex®, I have gained almost 40 pounds in the last 3 years.

 When I work out with the trainer, we focus on weight lifting.
-Research suggests that cancer treatment can cause body weight and muscle mass loss, known as cachexia.2
+Research suggests that cancer treatment can cause body weight and muscle mass loss, known as cachexia.
+This is a major reason why I have prioritized cancer exercising in my weekly routine.2

-This potential risk of losing muscle mass makes resistance training, an exercise that uses weights or resistance to build muscles and strength, important to me.
+This potential risk of losing muscle mass makes resistance training important to me.
+This type of exercise uses weights or resistance to build muscles and strength.

 A recent bout with bronchitis forced me to pause the exercise streak I had accomplished.
-Currently, I am doing my best to get back into the groove, but it is difficult and frustrating.
-I made so much progress, and once again, I have to start over again.
+Currently, I am doing my best to get back into the groove.
+However, it is difficult and frustrating.
+I feel like I made so much progress, and once again, I have to start over again.
 It feels like I take 1 step forward and 3 steps back.

-Regardless, I will not stop trying my best to keep moving forward, especially since my cancer is stable and still only in my sternum.
-I cannot control my cancer, but I can control what I do every day.
+Regardless, I will not stop trying my best to keep moving forward.
+This is especially true since my cancer is stable and still only in my sternum.
+I cannot control my cancer, but I can control what I do every day to maintain my active lifestyle.

 Join the conversation